syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 ![Modified the target location](images/client-side-target-unpkg.png)

-6.Click the install button then `lib man.json` file is added to the root application with the following content.
+6.Click the install button then `libman.json` file is added to the root application with the following content.

 {% tabs %}
 {% highlight cshtml tabtitle="libman.json" %}